-This course is intended for undergraduate (EE599-006) and graduate (EE699-007) students in computer engineering, EE, or CS.
+This course is intended for undergraduate (EE599-201) and graduate (EE699-201) students in computer engineering, EE, or CS.
 The course is particularly well suited for students who have taken EE/CS/CPE480 and a conventional (parsing theory emphasis) compilers course, but only EE/CS/CPE380 and some exposure to programming in C/C++ are required.

-lecture format.
-There is no scheduled lab meeting, and students
+There is no scheduled lab meeting, and students are encouraged

 to use their own computers for the projects, but students also

-students also will be given access to appropriate computers on
+will be given access to appropriate computers on campus.
+Your

-campus.
-Your grade will be determined by performance on the
+grade will be determined by performance on the midterm exam

-that the graduate (EE699-007) projects will incorporate a few more
+projects will incorporate a few more advanced requirements.

-advanced requirements.
-Some projects may be done in teams,
+Some projects may be done in teams, depending on course

 complete contact info.
 He has an "open-door" policy that